akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 ### Acquire PIM knowledge

-We advise you to take a look at our [Helpcenter](https://help.akeneo.com/pim/index.html) where you'll find a lot of documentation about all our features.
+First of all, we advise you to take a look at our [Helpcenter](https://help.akeneo.com/pim/index.html) where you'll find a lot of documentation about all our features.

 If you feel that a comprehensive training program would allow you to know everything about Akeneo PIM, we got you covered as well with our [training sessions](https://www.akeneo.com/training/).
 Don't hesitate to register!